nest/nest-simulator/doc/nest-3/all_examplesnest3.rst

 >>>    nest.ResetKernel()
->>>    nodes.get()  # After resetting the kernel, nodes are empty, and this command will raise InvalidGIDCollection
+>>>    nodes.get()  # After resetting the kernel, nodes are empty, and this command will raise InvalidNodeCollection

 ::